USAFA-ECE/ece382/_sources/Assignments/lab2.md

 - Open the `Lab02_SqaureRoot` project by double-clicking it.

-### Run main.c
+### Run Lab02_SqrtMain.c

 - Open `Lab02_SqrtMain.c` in the `Lab02_SquareRoot` project and carefully read the code.
 - Build and debug the project.
 - Ensure the `Variables` tab is visible.
 If it is not visible, Click View > Variables.
-- While stepping through the code, carefully examine the variables until _t_ remains unchanged.
+- While stepping through the code, carefully examine the variables until `t` remains unchanged.
 Ensure you use the **yellow arrows** to step through the C code, not the green arrows.

 ```{image} ./figures/HW2_debug.png
 :height: 40px